Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 Setting up and creating the Next.js project

-To setup Next.js you just need to run this command in your terminal.
+To set up Next.js you just need to run this command in your terminal.

 npx create-next-app@latest